gabo0802/Go-AngularTest/README.md

  For the makefile to work properly:
  <code>choco install make </code>

+ See youtube videos to see which libraries are needed for the projcet

 ## Sources:
 ### It is strongly recommended that you watch these videos while looking at this code: